How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 One survivor shared that talking about sexual violence during the interviews made her realize that she has been more frequently affected by sexual violence than she was initially aware of.
 She learned how sexual violence she experienced through numerous harassment experiences accumulated and unconsciously affected her attitude towards men.
 She agreed that talking about restorative justice has been a restorative experience and helped her express her emotions.

 Nepal progressed significantly within the last decade in terms such as literacy and education, which brings hope that women’s situations can continue to improve when it comes to sexual violence.
-Positive experiences in applying restorative justice need to be utilized for advocacy and build upon.
+Positive experiences in applying restorative justice must be utilized for advocacy and build upon.
 While possible future scenarios discussed in interviews often projected mixed pictures, the general consent was that more work needs to be done to present future generations a more bright picture.

 References